helium/HIP/0000-Reduce iot location assert cost indefinitely.md

 ## Summary

-this proposes an adjustment to the hotspot relocation fees on the network.
+this hip proposes an adjustment to the hotspot relocation fees on the network.
 Currently, as per the migration hip-69, the asset fees for IoT hotspots have been halved.
 However, this adjustment is set to expire on July 20th, 2023, UTC, after which the asset fee will increase back to $10.
 This proposal suggests maintaining the reduced fee to encourage hotspot relocation and support future hips aiming to distribute hotspots in densely populated areas.